Critics label Dan Brown's "Inferno" a clunky page-turner

-LONDON (Reuters) - Early reviews of Dan Brown’s fast-paced fourth book in “The Da Vinci Code” series labeled it a “clunky” page-turner that will nevertheless delight his fans.
+LONDON, May 15 (Reuters) - Early reviews of Dan Brown’s fast-paced fourth book in “The Da Vinci Code” series labelled it a “clunky” page-turner that will nevertheless delight his fans.

 Critics said the dark mysteries, mind-bending codes and history-laced tourism in “Inferno” will thrill Brown devotees, but panned the U.S. author for passages they said were more suited to a Hollywood film script than a novel.